TicketKick Written Defenses

 Remember, you are innocent until proven guilty.
 It makes sense to attend traffic school only after the verdict is issued guilty and only if the judge approves it.

 How much does the service cost?

-If your ticket isn’t dismissed, you are eligible to receive money back under our money back guarantee.
 There’s nothing to lose in using our service, it’s a no brain-er!
 Check out our prices page for more details.

 What do I get when I buy the TicketKick® service?